 Auditing of Courses by Senior Citizens

-In accordance with Texas Education Code (TEC 54.210 B,)Temple College will grant a student 65 years of age or older an exemption from tuition (only) up to 6 credit hours for (Fall, Spring, and/or Summer) semesters.
+In accordance with Texas Education Code (TEC 54.365)Temple College may grant a student 65 years of age or older an exemption from tuition (only) up to 6 credit hours for (Fall, Spring, and/or Summer) semesters.
 The College must give preference to students paying tuition, and the discount is based on the availability of space in the class.